UK Rail Strikes Information

 Can I book my bike on a train?

 We aren’t able to offer bike reservations but some trains will carry bikes without reservations.
-If you contact the train operating company of the service you are travelling on they can assist you with this.
+If you contact the train operating company of the service you are travelling on they can assist you.

 Why do I pay a fee?

-Unlike many other train ticket vendors we do not charge any booking or credit card fee and if you aren’t able to find a split ticket, we also will not charge any split ticket fee.
-However, while we make searching for a split ticket easy for you it is not a simple process for us, with a complex system in place to search for the best prices.
-This, coupled with other costs means we do have to charge a fee.
-As such when you make a successful split ticket saving we charge 10% of this saving.
+Unlike many other train ticket retailers, we do not charge any booking or credit card fee, and if you aren’t able to find a split ticket, we also will not charge any split ticket fee.
+However, while we make searching for a split ticket easy for you, it is not a simple process for us, with a complex system in place to search for the best prices.
+This, coupled with other costs, means we do have to charge a fee.
+As such, when you make a successful split ticket saving, we charge 15% of this saving.